kyliecronk/Hello-World/README.md

-This is a sample of a README.md file that can be used when describing a project.
+This is a sample of a good README.md file that can be used when describing a project.
+You can change the headings to fit your needs, but the idea is to provide a summary of the project, the files used, programs written and how to execute the program.
+Think of this as documentation.

 ## Table of contents